-Uzhhorod former synagogue
+The former synagogue in Uzhhorod

-Museum of Folk Architecture
+The Museum of Folk Architecture

-Main reasons to visit Uzhhorod
+The main reasons to visit Uzhhorod

-A Museum in Vedmina Yama (“Witch’s Pit”).
-It is one of the first museums in the open air in Ukraine, Zakarpattia museum of folk architecture which is located on the place of former famous Vedmina Yama (“Witch’s Pit”).
-In medieval time, Zakarpattia witches who were linked with the devil were burnt there.
+The Museum in Vedmina Yama (“the Witch’s Pit”).
+It is one of the first museums in the open air in Ukraine.
+Zakarpattia museum of folk architecture is located on the site of the former Vedmina Yama (“the Witch’s Pit”).
+In medieval time, Zakarpattia witches were burnt there.
 Nowadays, the museum is a unique ensemble of the Ukrainian national heritage.

 Hotel “Uzhgorod”.
-The hotel is located in the center of the city, on the waterfront, close to the railway station and the airport.
+This hotel is located in the center of the city, on the waterfront, close to the railway station and the airport.
 128 comfortable rooms, single and double.
 The price includes breakfast, parking, Wi-Fi.

-Restaurant “Uzhgorod” - a classic interior, piano, Ukrainian and European cuisine.
-Additional services include a conference room, taxi call, transfer, laundry, currency exchange, ATM, booking air and train tickets.
+The restaurant “Uzhgorod” has a classic interior, piano, Ukrainian and European cuisine.
+The additional services include a conference room, taxi call, transfer, laundry, currency exchange, ATM, booking air and train tickets.
 B. Khmelnitsky Square, 2.
 Phones: +38 0312 61 90 50 (reservation), +38 0312 61 90 70 (management).

 30 rooms are divided by style: classic and modern (Art Deco).
-Each room has a unique design, autonomous climate control, Wi-Fi.
+Each room has unique design, autonomous climate control, Wi-Fi.

-36 comfortable rooms with all the comforts of European standards.
-Restaurant “Olymp” (European, Ukrainian and Transcarpathian cuisine) .
-Additional services: parking, billiards, bowling, ATM, pool, sauna, gym, 2 tennis courts, guided tours.
+The additional services: parking, billiards, bowling, ATM, pool, sauna, gym, 2 tennis courts, guided tours.
 Glentsa Street, 4.
 Phones: +38 0312 64 33 44, +38 0312 64 08 79.

 44 rooms with all the comforts, Wi-Fi.
 There is a restaurant, and a wine tasting room.
 Elektrozavodska Street, 29.
 Phones: +38 0312 61 65 65 (reception), +38 066 346 00 55 (cell).